-Always make sure that all doors and the rear gate are closed before starting to drive.
+Always make sure that all doors and the rear gate (for 5-door) are closed before starting to drive.

 Keep all doors locked when you drive, especially when small children are in your vehicle.

 Along with the proper use of seatbelts and child restraints, locking the doors reduces the chance of being thrown out of the vehicle in an accident.